DHTMLX/gantt-docs/data/api/gantt_gettaskcalendar.md

 	gets a calendar assigned to the specified task (a task level calendar)

 @params:
-- task		string,number,object		the id or object of a task
+- task		string,number,Task		the id or object of a task

 @returns:
 - task_calendar		object		the object of the task's calendar